lere01/sse/docs/simulation/reproducibility.md

 # Reproducibility

-The parallel TFIM runner derives each chain seed deterministically from a master seed and chain index.
-Chain trajectories are therefore independent of the number of Rayon worker threads used to schedule them.
+The configured runner derives each chain seed deterministically from a master seed and chain index.
+Chain trajectories are therefore independent of the number of Rayon worker threads used to schedule them within a software version.
 A regression test checks this property.

 Record the following for every scientific result: